Rui Vitória

 Rui Carlos Pinho da Vitória ([ˈʁuj viˈtɔɾjɐ]; born 16 April 1970) is a Portuguese football manager and a former player who played as a midfielder.
-He is the manager of the Egypt national football team.
+He was most recently the manager of Super League Greece club Panathinaikos.

-He most notably spent three and a half years with Benfica in Portugal, winning seven major trophies, which included two consecutive Primeira Liga titles.
+As a manager, he most notably spent three and a half years with Benfica in Portugal, winning seven major trophies, which included two consecutive Primeira Liga titles, before subsequently having periods in charge at Al Nassr, Spartak Moscow and the Egyptian national team.
+He was appointed Panathinaikos manager in October 2024 before being sacked in September 2025.

 Playing career

 Vitória was born in Alverca do Ribatejo, Vila Franca de Xira.
 During his career, in which he played for five clubs, he never competed in higher than the third division (four seasons), also spending eleven years in the fourth.
 He mainly represented U.D.
 Vilafranquense, in the Lisbon area.

 A midfielder, Vitória retired as a player in 2003, aged 32.

 Managerial career

 Early years and Fátima

 After starting as a manager with his main team Vilafranquense, Vitória moved in 2004 to Benfica, spending two seasons with its junior side.

 In 2006, Vitória signed for Fátima, helping the club promote to the second level in his first season, followed by immediate relegation back.
 In 2008–09, again as champion, he again led the side to division two.